 Breakbulk cargo is comprised of commodities that are either too large or unwieldy for containerized shipment.
 In the case of The Northwest Seaport Alliance, this consists largely of building materials, heavy machinery, boats, and agricultural and construction equipment.
-For 2016, breakbulk tonnage is estimated to reach approximately 183K metric tons.
-Volume is forecasted to reach 187K metric tons in 2017, a 2% increase from the previous year.
-This growth is mainly driven by an increasing amount of import cargo coming from Japan due to the weakening yen vs. a stronger U.S. dollar.
+For 2017, breakbulk tonnage is estimated to reach approximately 163K metric tons.
+Volume is forecasted to reach 161K metric tons in 2018, a 1 percent decrease from the previous year.
+This decline is due to weak market conditions.
+In addition, some traditional breakbulk cargo is now being transported via container ships to take advantage of low freight rates.